 This post may contain affiliate links.
 For more information, read my disclosure policy.

 I’m obsessed with Cadbury Mini Eggs, are you?
-I hope so, because today I made you Cadbury Mini Egg Cookies!
+I hope so, because today I made you Cadbury Egg Cookies!
+This is my favorite chocolate chip cookie recipe full of Cadbury Eggs – the perfect Easter Cookie!

-While I seem to be having trouble getting into the spring spirit, the stores sure aren’t.
+While I always have trouble getting into the spring spirit, the stores sure don’t.
 This year the Easter candy showed up before Valentine’s Day!
 At least Target is getting with the food blogger program; we need our seasonal candy way before the masses do.

 I really have no defenses when it comes to holiday candy, do you?
 The second it pops up in the stores I’m studying every aisle, looking for new and old favorites like a kid in a candy store.
 What’s your favorite Easter candy?
 Mine are the Cadbury Mini Eggs.
-I literally could eat an entire bag without even blinking an eye.
+I literally could eat an entire bag without even blinking an eye – so making cookies with them is just an obvious thing to do!

 - Chilling tip: cold dough that’s been chilled overnight is practically impossible to scoop.
 Do yourself a favor and scoop the cookie dough balls right after making the dough.
 Place the balls close together on a cookie sheet, cover with plastic wrap, then chill until you’re ready to bake.